SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ## Changes for those using the "Ship Disk" option

 To use the Migration API, you must have a temporary storage container in Azure.
-When uploading files into the temporary storage, an MD5 is required as a property on every file.
-However, when shipping the data on hard drives this MD5 property doesn’t get assigned automatically.
-As a work around, we have adapted the Migration API to allow the MD5 to be passed for every file as part of the manifest.
+When uploading files into the temporary storage, a checksum is required as a property on every file.
+For files larger than 15GB, this is done using QuickXorHash (see example below).
+For files 2 GB or smaller, MD5 is required as a property on every file.

+However, when shipping the data on hard drives this property doesn’t get assigned automatically.
+As a work around, we have adapted the Migration API to allow the checksum to be passed for every file as part of the manifest.
 This also applies for IV values when encrypting the data.

 Since the MD5 is generated at the source instead of at the upload time in Azure, Microsoft can confirm the integrity of the file directly against the source MD5.

-### What is stored in those Azure Blob Containers?
+## What is stored in those Azure Blob Containers?

 The Migration API requires the Azure Container for content passing and also for log and queue reporting.
 It can be split down as a summary as follows:<br>